sanyasachdeva1/python-security-automation-scripts/README.md

 - Ticketing and case systems such as Jira, ServiceNow, TheHive, or GitHub Issues

 The recommended pattern is to keep analyzers file-based and deterministic, while collectors handle external APIs and normalize data into `collected-data/`.

-## Limitations

-- Current CloudTrail, Windows, threat-intel, Sigma, and YARA inputs are local demo files.
-- The Sigma and YARA support is intentionally lightweight for portfolio demonstration, not a full replacement for mature engines.
-- No real external API calls are made by default.
-- Findings are sample detections intended for education and triage automation practice.

-## Interview Walkthrough

-I built this as an end-to-end SOC automation workflow.
-The pipeline starts with normalized telemetry, converts detections into a shared `Finding` model, enriches indicators with local threat intelligence, applies a risk score, and generates reports a SOC analyst could use during triage.

-The most important design choice is separating collection from analysis.
-The analyzers work with local files for safe reproducibility, while `input_collector.py` provides a future path for external logs, feeds, SIEM exports, or cloud APIs.

-This demonstrates practical SOC engineering skills: log parsing, cloud security review, endpoint event triage, detection engineering, incident timeline creation, evidence handling, prioritization, and response playbook generation.

-## Resume Relevance

-This project demonstrates hands-on experience in:

-- Security automation
-- Incident response triage
-- Log analysis
-- Cloud IAM risk detection
-- Attack surface review
-- Python scripting for SOC workflows

 ## Automated Checks